ourcaldo/indexnowjs-maindev/terms-of-service.md

 ## J. Contact Information

-For questions about these Terms, the Service, or to exercise your rights, please contact us through:
+For questions about these Terms, Privacy Policy, the Service, or to exercise your rights, please contact us through:

 - Support channels available in your account dashboard
 - Email support as provided on our website